 We thought it’s time to really zoom in on ‘the most wonderful time of the year’ and present the Christmas edition of the best social media campaigns of the year.
 Our goal is to show you the best examples, ideas and inspire you for the upcoming event.
 If you still haven’t created a post or campaign for 25th December, then start scrolling 👇.
 We’ll take you through social media posts from brands such as John Lewis, Samsung, Apple, Costa Coffee, and many many others.

 We’ll go crazy and present you the awards by the following categories.
-And by the way, I added the best campaigns from 2019 so far.
+And by the way, I’ve gathered the best campaigns from 2019 to date.
 Because every year comes with a lot of creativity.
 So let’s start!

 This year’s Holidays will feel different, so here are safe for social distancing campaign ideas to get your inspiration juices flowing.